rlauer6/perl-CLI-Simple/src/main/perl/lib/CLI/Simple/README.md

 - create setter/getters for your script

 Command line scripts often take _options_, sometimes a _command_ and perhaps _arguments_ to those commands.
-For example, consider the script `myscript` that takes options and implements a few commands (_send-message_, _receive-message_) that also take with arguments.
+For example, consider the script `myscript` that takes options and implements a few commands (_send-message_, _receive-message_) that also take arguments.

     myscript [options] command args